Kansas Court Records

 Kansas Marriage Records

-• Name of both spouses (first, middle, and last)
+- Name of both spouses (first, middle, and last)

-• Residence address (as at the time of license application)
+- Residence address (as at the time of license application)

-• Name of marriage officiant
+- Name of marriage officiant

-• Full name of parents
+- Full names of parents

-• History of previous marriages (if any)
+- History of previous marriages (if any)

-• Name of witnesses
+- Name of witnesses

 Kansas marriage licenses may be required for various reasons.
 For instance, couples may require certified copies of a marriage certificate when applying for spousal benefits.
 Marriage certificates may also be needed when processing a new passport or changing a name.
+The marriage certificate is created to officially document the wedding as a significant event.

-What Types of Marriage Records are available in Kansas
+What Types of Marriage Records Are Available in Kansas?

 Kansas Marriage Certificate

 Note: The county district court also maintains records of marriages filed within a county.
 Such records are considered public and can be viewed by residents.
+Images of historical marriage certificates may be available through archives or online databases.

 Kansas Marriage License